charlesrogers/product_management/creating_presentations.md

 7. Anticipate Questions
 8. Tell what is coming next to avoid having people get ahead of things
 ### Stylistic Suggestions
-1. Visual Hierarchy
++ Visual Hierarchy
-2. Give the context for each slide
++ Give the context for each slide
-a.
-If explaining multiple points all within a category or theme, include way-finding headings at the top on each page reminds the viewer what they are looking at
+  + If explaining multiple points all within a category or theme, include way-finding headings at the top on each page reminds the viewer what they are looking at
-3. Highlight what has changed between groups
++ Highlight what has changed between groups
++ Use terms that talk about the impact _beyond_ the research process... i.e. describe the impact on the business or the user